 In Law School, early 1970s, I found my way into Yoga class.
 When I started working, I brought some of what I learned into the office, and into the Courtroom.
 I soon realized, "posture" in advocacy is assisted by good posture in your body.
 Yoga teaches posture, among other things.

-The second thing we did in my 1970s yoga class was to sit erect, with some help from our breath.
+The first thing we did in my 1970s yoga class was to sit erect, with some help from our breath.

 (1) Sit straight, feet flat on the ground, and hands flat on your quads.